danfuzz/samizdat/doc/library-guide/SymbolTable.md

 order (smaller is earlier).
 After that, the keys are compared as sorted lists.
 After that, corresponding values are compared in sorted-key order.

-**Note:** Because two different anonymous symbols that happen to have the same name are not considered ordered with respect to each other, it is possible for two symbol tables to also be unordered with respect to each other.
+**Note:** Because two different unlisted symbols that happen to have the same name are not considered ordered with respect to each other, it is possible for two symbol tables to also be unordered with respect to each other.